 The Storm, Earth, and Fire clones have two states, we can call them Base and Fixated.
 Their Base functionality is when you see them zipping between targets quickly.
 Their biggest priority when they’re unfixated, is to jump around and tag targets with Mark of the Crane.
 As long as you’re at less than 5 stacks of Mark of the Crane and there are untagged targets, they will bop around copying our abilities, and tagging them when you use an ability that would tag a target; Tiger Palm, Fist of the White Tiger, Blackout Kick, or Rising Sun Kick.
 This allows you to tag up to 5 targets in 2 GCD, as they will not tag targets that are already tagged with Mark of the Crane.
 As soon as all targets are tagged or you’re at 5 tagged targets, they stop bouncing around until one of those situations change.

 Once you press your Storm, Earth, and Fire button to summon them, it changes to SEF:Fixate.
 Once you press the button again and they are fixated for the remainder of the time they are active.
 THERE IS NO WAY TO UN-FIXATE THEM.
 When they are fixated they stop bouncing around to other targets, so you will not generate any additional Mark of the Crane stacks unless you are generating them yourself or fixating them on another target.
 You can, this way, focus their damage into a single target in situations where you need them to.
 You can also use this to centralize them in a group of mobs for maximum AOE coverage once you have enough Mark of the Crane stacks, as they will always look to stand behind their targets, which can put them at the edge of a group of mobs and sometimes miss hitting a target with Spinning Crane Kick or Whirling Dragon Punch.
-If the target they are fixated on dies they will attack another target, but both remain fixated to that new target.

 How to: Single Target